grenaud/gargammel/README.md

  * cont/
  * bact/

-Which represent the endogenous ancient human, the present-day human contaminant and the bacterial contamination respectively.
+Which represent the endogenous ancient human, the present-day human contaminant and the microbial contamination respectively.
 Each file inside represents a genome (nor a chromosome or scaffold).
 The endogenous ancient human can only contain more than 2 genomes since it is a diploid individual.
-For the bacterial contamination, please add a representative set of bacteria for your sample.
-Please see the section about the examples of bacterial databases.
+For the microbial contamination, please add a representative set of microbes for your sample (see the section about the examples of microbial databases).

 Example of usage:
 -------------------------------------------------------------------------------------

-This is an example of usage to simulate a slightly contaminated (10%) dataset.
+This is an example of usage to simulate a slightly contaminated (8%) dataset.
 First, we will simulate chromosomes using ms and seq-gen:

     mkdir data

-Next we will create 1000 simulations of 2 lineages that are allowed to coalesce after 0.2 units of coalescence.
+Next, we will create 1000 simulations of 2 lineages that are allowed to coalesce after 0.2 units of coalescence.
 The first one will represent our endogenous ancient human while the other, the present-day human contaminant.
-It will also generate an additional chromosome from the same population as the contaminant to be used as reference for alignment .
+It will also generate an additional chromosome from the same population as the contaminant to be used as reference for alignment.
 We generate sequences for those using the following script:

     cd data/
     python ../ms2chromosomes.py  -s 0.2 -f . -n 1000